Beckster6211/CallbackCats-EngageMate-FrontEnd/README.md

 When a live quiz poll has been started by the speaker, open the live quiz feature (either through the nav bar or by clicking on the face icon).
 <br>
 The question is displayed with the answer options available.
-Participant selects their answer and this is submitted back to the speaker.
+Participant selects and submits their answer and this is then sent back to the speaker.
 <br>
-If the participant has the correct answer it is shown by the colour their answer turns Green for correct red for incorrect.
+If the participant has the correct answer it is shown by the colour their answer turns, Green for correct, red for incorrect.
 <br>
 <br>
 <img src = "./thumb-o-meter/public/images/readMe/ptlq1.PNG" width = "49%" height = "400px"/> <span></span> <img src = "./thumb-o-meter/public/images/readMe/ptlq2.PNG" width = "49%" height = "400px"/>